GabrielVictor159/GabrielVictor159/README.md

 <br>

 - Final year of the bachelor's degree in information systems
-- .net developer at GwCloud
+- .net developer at Hypeone
 - I am focused on cloud computing solutions

 <br><br>